-- Mission Youth Outreach: (Ages 6-18) Partnership between Army CYS and Boys & Girls Clubs of America providing children from families of reserve and active duty personnel with a free membership at their local Boys & Girls Club.
-Reserve, National Guard, and Active duty youth need to be able to connect with other youth in similar situations.
-The partnershipdelivers physical, emotional, social, and cultural programs for military youth living in civilian communities.
-Mission: Youth Outreach supports military kids coping with the stress of having a parent or parents deployed by creating a network of youth who can empathize andhelp them cope with their new world of being suddenly "military."
-Through a Joint Military Services initiative, military dependent children ages 6-18 can get pre-paid programs and services through their local Boys & Girls Clubs. - School Support Services: (Grades K-12) the purpose of School Support Services is to reduce he conflict between military mission requirements and parental responsibilities related to K-12 education.
-School Support Services provides a variety of programmatic strategies and resources to achieve this mission and to support academic success and wellness for Army children and youth.
+- Mission Youth Outreach: Partnership between Army CYS and Boys & Girls Clubs of America providing children ages 6-18 from Families of reserve and active duty personnel with a free membership at their local Boys & Girls Club.
+Reserve, National Guard, and active duty youth need to be able to connect with other youth in similar situations.
+The partnership delivers physical, emotional, social, and cultural programs for military youth living in civilian communities.
+Mission: Youth outreach supports military kids coping with the stress of having a parent or parents deployed by creating a network of youth who can empathize and help them cope with their new world of being suddenly "military." - School Support Services: Purpose is to reduce the conflict between military mission requirements and parental responsibilities related to grades K-12 education.
+School support services provides a variety of programmatic strategies

-- School Liaison Officers (SLOs): Have strong educational backgrounds and are located on each Army garrison.
+- and resources to achieve this mission and to support academic success and wellness for Army children and youth. - School Liaison Officers (SLOs): Have strong educational backgrounds and are located on each Army garrison.
 SLOs provide support to GC, Army Families and school districts.
 SLOs advise garrison command staff on matters related to schools; assist Army Families with school issues; communicate information and support services to Army Families and schools; support Army Families during school transitions; collaborate with school districts to build positive relationships and address issues that impact Army students; facilitate training for parents, schools, and garrisons; foster reciprocal transition practices among school districts and increase school transition predictability for Army Families. - Homeschool Support: Provided to Families who choose to homeschool their children.
-SLOs gather and share policies and resources to help these families overcome unique challenges and barriers. - Homework Centers (K-12 grades): Create a safe and familiar before- and afterschoolacademic support environment in school-age centers and youth centers. - School Youth Sponsorship Programs: Ease school transitions in CONUS and OCONUSschools. - Tutor.Com (K-1st Yr.
-College): Offers free, online tutoring services to dependent children of active duty Army personnel, dependent children of deployed Army National Guard personnel, dependent children of deployed Army Reserve personnel, dependent children of Army Wounded Warriors/Survivors, inactive/part-time Army National Guard personnel and their dependents and inactive/part-time Army.
+SLOs gather and share policies and resources to help these Families overcome unique challenges and barriers. - Homework Centers: Create a safe and familiar before- and after-school academic support environment in school-age and youth centers for grades K-12. - School Youth Sponsorship Programs: Ease school transitions in CONUS and OCONUS schools. - Tutor.Com (K-1st Yr.
+College): Offers free, online tutoring services to Family member children in grades K freshman in college of active duty Army, deployed Army National Guard, deployed Army Reserve, Army Wounded Warriors/Survivors, inactive/part-time Army National Guard and inactive/part-time Army.